afendrich/Project-4---Feed-Reader/README.md

 This is the fourth project in the Front End Web Development Nanodegeree by Udacity.

 ## Description

 A site was already created and downloaded for use.
 Commented out in the javascript files were tests to be created for Jasmine to analyze.
-Detailed instructions are in the next section.
+Detailed instructions are listed below.

+## Viewing the app

+All files are located in the "Project-4---Feed-Reader" directory.
+Copy all files & folders to your local machine, and open the "index.html" file to open the app.
+The jasmine tests will be shown at the bottom of the page.

-## Instructions for the project
+## Included tests for the project.

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)